The importance sampling technique for understanding rare events in Erd\H{o}s-R\'enyi random graphs: Large deviations, importance sampling and exponential random graphs

 \begin{definition} The \emph{replica symmetric phase} is the regime of parameters $(p,t)$ for which the large deviations rate satisfies \be \inf_{f\in\calW_t} \left[ \calI_p(f)\right] = I_p(t), \ee and the infimum is uniquely attained at the constant function $t$.

 The \emph{replica breaking phase} is the regime of parameters $(p,t)$ that are not in the replica symmetric phase.

 \end{definition}

-Hence, the notion of replica symmetry is a property of the rare event problem, where, conditioned on the event $\{\calT(f) \geq t^3\}$, the \ER graph $\calG_{n,p}$ behaves like another \ER graph $\calG_{n,t}$ with the higher edge density $t$, for large $n$.
-In constrast, the conditioned graph in the replica breaking phase is not any \ER graph, and has been conjectured to exhibit a clique-like structure with lesser than $t$ edge density.
+Hence, the notion of replica symmetry is a property of the rare event problem, where the \ER graph $\calG_{n,p}$ conditioned on the event $\{\calT(f) \geq t^3\}$ is asymptotically indistinguishable from an \ER graph with the higher edge density, $\calG_{n,t}$, a consequence of Lemma \ref{lem: typical conditioned ER graph}.
+In contrast, the conditioned graphs in the replica breaking phase are not indistinguishable from any one \ER graph; instead, they may behave like a mixture of \ER graphs or exhibit a clique-like structure with edge density less than $t$.
 The term ``replica symmetric phase'' is borrowed from \cite{ChaVar11}, which in turn was inspired by the statistical physics literature.
-However, we remark that this term has been used by different authors to refer to other instances of graphs behaving like an \ER graph.
+However, we remark that this term has been used differently from us by other authors to refer to other families of graphs behaving like an \ER graph or a mixture of \ER graphs.

-The large deviations principle gives us an estimate of the relative error in the estimate $\tilde M_K$.
-For any fixed $K$, it is clear from (\ref{eq: relative error}) that minimizing the relative error is equivalent to minimizing the second moment $\Mean_{\ProbQ_{n}}[(\indc_{\calW_t}Y^{-1})^2]$.
-By Jensen's inequality, we have the following asymptotic lower bound: